- Great Safety Equipment

 Perhaps that’s why we found the Liberty so refreshing, it’s what a good sedan for a family should be.
 Compared to a SUV, you’re getting a lot more for your money.

 Compared to the Toyota Camry Atara SX, the Subaru Liberty 3.6R is more expensive, and the servicing costs are cheaper, however, at $41,990 (plus on roads) the stretch is well justified.

 Not only does the Liberty look better, but the interior feels more refined and the all-wheel-drive system means that you’re able to tackle any type of weather with ease – or even tackle some backroads on a Sunday morning.

 As a pioneer of custom trucks, we set the freightliner trucks for sale and strive to exceed it.
 Our service team is professionally trained and provides only the highest quality work.

 Good news too, Subaru backs the Liberty with a 3 Years/Unlimited Kilometres warranty.
 You are also able to extend that warranty to 5 Years/Unlimited Kilometres if you wish.

 The medium sedan segment has been a bit boring lately, but it seems that there’s a renewed push, not just from Subaru, making it an exciting place to be.
 Alongside with the Insignia, and the new Camry, this market should win back popularity with buyers.

 Subaru has impressed us with the Subaru Liberty 3.6R, not just in looks, but also the amount of tech that seems to work really well.
-Everywhere we travelled, we were met with positive comments, and those who joined us on the road loved it even more.
+Everywhere we travelled, whether out of town going to beach and experiencing American Whitewater to enjoy our vacation, we were met with positive comments, and those who joined us on the road loved it even more.